clearquotetech/react-native-ios-sample-project/README.md

 <key>NSLocationWhenInUseUsageDescription</key>
 <string>App needs your location while using the app to capture inspection locations and sync your inspections</string>
 ```

+### TensorFlowLite Info.plist run script

+The ClearQuote iOS SDK depends on TensorFlow Lite (`kewlbear/TensorFlowLiteC` via SPM).
+Those binary frameworks omit App Store–required Info.plist keys, which can fail App Store validation (`ITMS-90057` / `ITMS-90530`).

+This sample already includes an Xcode **Run Script** build phase named **Fix TensorFlowLite Info.plists**.
+It patches `CFBundleShortVersionString` and `MinimumOSVersion` on TensorFlowLiteC frameworks (SPM artifacts and copies embedded in the app) and re-signs them.

+When integrating into your own app, add the same run script to the app target (Build Phases → + → New Run Script Phase).
+Keep it **after** Embed Frameworks so it can patch the embedded copies.

 ### Run the app
 ```bash